TaygaHoshi/tt-project/Classes/Soldier.md

 **Style Specialization 2**
 	Choose one style to gain further expertise with it.
 You gain all of the listed benefits of that style.
 	Melee specialization:
-		After you hit a creature with your melee weapon, you can do a basic attack, with your two handed or main hand weapon, to another adjacent creature for 1 stamina.
+		After you hit a creature with your melee weapon, you can do a basic attack, with your two handed or main hand weapon, to another adjacent creature for 2 stamina.
 This attack deals half damage and has a -2 penalty on its precision roll.
 You can use this ability once per turn.
 	Ranged specialization:
-		If you choose to stand still this turn, your ranged weapon attacks gain a +1 bonus to precision rolls.
-You can't move this turn if you use this ability.
+		Basic ranged weapon attacks you make before moving this turn gain a +1 to their precision rolls.
-		Additionally, you can spend 1 stamina to #TODO.
+		Additionally, you can spend 2 stamina before a basic ranged attack to add a bonus damage equal to your ACU to this attack.

 **Armor Specialization 2**
 	Choose one passive effect.
 You gain that effect while wearing the armor weight you specialized in, further increasing your effectiveness.